mashmawy/Seq2SeqLearn/Readme.md

 # Encoder
 Encoder map the input sequence to fixed length vector.
 # Decoder
-which take the encoded vector and predict the output sequence. the library uses the idea of automatic differentiation
+take the encoded vector and predict the output sequence. the library uses the idea of automatic differentiation